pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS trainer guide - Secure cloud solutions.md

 Provide fine-grain access control on sensitive resources based on the combined identity characteristics of the user, the requested resource, device, location, time, and other behaviors and will enforce MFA in key policy scenarios

 **Use Azure AD B2B to facilitate partner login from External Partners** Azure AD business-to-business (B2B) functionality allows customers to grant access to applications and services integrated with their individual Azure AD tenants to guest users from other organizations.
 The capabilities available to guest accounts mirror, for the most part, those available to users that belong to the same Azure AD tenant.
 Guest accounts are provisioned via a straightforward invitation and redemption process, allowing invitees use their own credentials to authenticate.
 Since the partner organizations continue to rely on their own identity management solutions, additional administrative overhead is minimized.

 While the partner guest accounts are stored in the same Azure AD tenant as the user accounts of members of the organizations that provide access to its resources, they are easy to distinguish since their userType attribute is set to Guest.
 However, the process of granting access to cloud-based apps is the same.
 In addition, you have the option of granting guest accounts access to on-premises apps.
 Details depend on the authentication capabilities of the apps.

 For SAML support, if on-premises apps use SAML-based authentication they can be available Azure AD B2B guests directly from the Azure portal by adding them to Azure AD based on the non-gallery application template and then using Azure AD Application Proxy to publish them, with Azure AD configured as the authentication source, however most of Contoso’s apps are cloud-based anyway so guests should be able to access them via membership.

+**Use Azure AD B2C to facilitate customer login from External Customers** This path is used where the Contoso customer opts to create a formal account within Contoso to interact with some of the deeper experiences provided within the customer workflow instead of just purchasing items via the ecommerce purchase path.

+The deeper customer experience contains features such as:

+- Saving of payment methods, tracked order status and history
+- Products and services technical support
+- Access to exclusive blogged formal training and informal "How To" content

-**Use Azure AD B2C to facilitate partner login from External Partners** Azure Active Directory B2C provides business-to-customer identity as a service.
+Azure Active Directory B2C provides business-to-customer identity as a service.
 Customers can use their preferred social, enterprise, or local account identities to authenticate in order to access applications and APIs offered by your organization.
 B2C requires an Azure AD tenant separate from the one used by organization's users and applications (and, consequently, different from the one that is used in B2B scenarios).
 In order to make your applications and APIs available via an Azure AD B2C tenant, you need to register them with that tenant.

 **Use Role-Based Access Control (RBAC)**
 This strategy provides simplified, and systematic assignment of permissions to roles instead of individual accounts and service principals.
 One thing to note, that Azure, RBAC is an additive model, therefore overlapping role assignments will result in effective permissions being the union of one or more roles.

 **Reduce membership and exposure of privileged accounts via role membership**
 Securing privileged access using Principle of Least Privilege is the critical first step that security teams need to apply.
 With Contoso, this is easier since they have already defined basic roles based on the SOD study.

 The **Principle of Least Privilege (POLP)** is the concept detailing any user, process, or application should have only the minimum level of permissions necessary to perform key functions.

 *As an example:*   A developer working on a small project for sales does not need access to HR records.
 Conversely, a user account used for read only access to a database does not need admin rights, or even write access to the same resource.

  Planning account and role privilege using this concept tends to drastically reduce security risks throughout the enterprise to include custom application vulnerabilities.
 Organizations that seek to minimize the number of people who have access to secure information or resources thereby reduces the probability of malicious access.

 **Enable AAD Identity Protection**